mlops-guide/mlops-guide.github.io/docs/Deployment/index.md

             deployment_uid=DEPLOYMENT_UID, changes=meta
         )

-3. Finally we'll wait for the update to finish so we can see if it was successful.
+3. Finally, we'll wait for the update to finish so we can see if it was successful.

         status = None
         while status not in ["ready", "failed"]: